 This section provides the pin assignments for the Scan Bus interface signals on the Primary Connector OCP Bay.
 The AC/DC specifications are defined in Section XXX.
-An example connection diagram is shown in Figure 20.
+An example connection diagram is shown in Figure 18.

-Table 15: Card Pin Descriptions – Scan Bus
+Table 16: Pin Descriptions – Scan Chain